python/cpython/Doc/c-api/tuple.rst

 .. index:: object: tuple

-.. ctype:: PyTupleObject
+.. c:type:: PyTupleObject

-   This subtype of :ctype:`PyObject` represents a Python tuple object.
+   This subtype of :c:type:`PyObject` represents a Python tuple object.

-.. cvar:: PyTypeObject PyTuple_Type
+.. c:var:: PyTypeObject PyTuple_Type

    .. index:: single: TupleType (in module types)

-   This instance of :ctype:`PyTypeObject` represents the Python tuple type; it is the same object as ``tuple`` and ``types.TupleType`` in the Python layer..
+   This instance of :c:type:`PyTypeObject` represents the Python tuple type; it is the same object as ``tuple`` and ``types.TupleType`` in the Python layer..

-.. cfunction:: int PyTuple_Check(PyObject *p)
+.. c:function:: int PyTuple_Check(PyObject *p)

    Return true if *p* is a tuple object or an instance of a subtype of the tuple type.